How LandPaths is responding to the Covid-19 pandemic

 - Maintain physical distance of 6 feet or more

 - When physical distance not possible limit contact to under 15 minutes

-- If you are working with power tools, the person working with the power tool, for safety reasons, may take the mask off.
+- If working with power tools, the person working with the power tool, for safety reasons, may take the mask off.
 Anyone else present must wear a mask and maintain six-feet of physical distance.

 - When eating (specifically eating, not walking around), you may remove your mask, and must maintain physical distance of minimum 6’

 - If a participant is out of breath due to exertion, or experiencing difficulty breathing for any reason, they may remove their mask while maintaining physical distance.

 - No masks are required if a participant is conducting a solo activity (cannot speak to another participant without shouting, or is not within sight of another participant)

 How LandPaths has adapted to the pandemic since March 2020